-The 2019 STA Dinner will be held on Wednesday 18 September 2019 at the National Liberal Club in the heart of Westminster, London.
+On Wednesday 18 September 2019, the STA held its Gala Dinner at the National Liberal Club, in the heart of Westminster, London.

 STA Annual Dinner 2017